kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 - Install `KubeDB` in your cluster following the steps [here](/docs/setup/README.md).
 - Install `KubeStash` in your cluster following the steps [here](https://kubestash.com/docs/latest/setup/install/kubestash).
 - Install KubeStash `kubectl` plugin following the steps [here](https://kubestash.com/docs/latest/setup/install/kubectl-plugin/).
-- If you are not familiar with how KubeStash backup and restore MSSQLServer databases, please check the following guide [here](/docs/guides/mssqlserver/backup/overview/index.md).
+- If you are not familiar with how KubeStash backup and restore Microsoft SQL Server databases, please check the following guide [here](/docs/guides/mssqlserver/backup/overview/index.md).

 You should be familiar with the following `KubeStash` concepts: